FEUP-LDTS-2023/project-l02gr01/docs/README.md

 Gonçalo Remelhe developed the code related with Instructions and tests.

 After the first delivery, the work was divided in a equilibrated way.
-The font used was designed by Ricardo Morais.
+The result of the game design is credit of Gonçalo and Ricardo Morais.

 Filipe Correia overviewed the code design and wrote the README files.